Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Introduction

-Our paper also fits into a literature that focuses on the identification of Markovian dynamic discrete choice models in the presence of persistent unobserved heterogeneity \citep[see, among others,][]{HN07,hu2008instrumental,kasahara2009nonparametric,hu2012nonparametric,sasaki2015heterogeneity,HS18,AGL21,bunting22}.
+Our paper also fits into a literature that focuses on the identification of Markovian dynamic discrete choice models in the presence of persistent unobserved heterogeneity \citep[see][for a review in connection to nonlinear panel data models]{HN07,hu2008instrumental,kasahara2009nonparametric,hu2012nonparametric,sasaki2015heterogeneity,HS18,AGL21,bunting22,arellano2017nonlinear}.
 Unlike these papers, we do not impose a Markov structure, since current beliefs and decisions are allowed to depend on the entire history of past outcomes and decisions.\footnote{Although our framework is more general, Bayesian learning models often naturally possess a first order Markov structure.
-There are, however, several additional significant differences between our paper and the listed literature.
+There are several additional significant differences between our paper and the listed literature.
 Notably, \citet{hu2012nonparametric} focus on scalar unobserved heterogeneity, whereas the existence of multivariate unobserved heterogeneity is fundamental to our main setting.
-Beyond this, several of their assumptions may fail to hold in our setup.
-For instance, since the support of the latent beliefs is larger than the support of the choices, the requirement that the observed variables be invertible measurements of the latent variables \citep[][Assumption 2]{hu2012nonparametric} will generally fail to hold.} More broadly, our analysis is related to the literature that deals with the identification of mixture models \citep[see, for example,][and references therein]{CK16,KL18}.
+Beyond this, several of their assumptions may fail to hold in our set-up.
+For instance, since the support of the latent beliefs is larger than the support of the choices, the requirement that the observed variables be invertible measurements of the latent variables \citep[][Assumption 2]{hu2012nonparametric} will generally fail to hold.} More broadly, our analysis is related to the literature that deals with the identification of mixture models \citep[see, for example,][and references therein]{HKS14, CK16, KL18}.
 In particular, central to our main identification result is the observation that the distribution of current outcomes conditional on the sequence of past choices and outcomes is a mixture of normal distributions.

-Finally, since the outcome equation in our model involves interactions between unobserved individual- and time-specific effects, our paper also fits into the literature that examines the identification and estimation of panel data models with interactive fixed effects \citep[see, e.g.,][]{bai09,GM16,freyberger2017non}.
-Among these papers, our identification strategy is most closely related to \cite{freyberger2017non}.
-An important distinction though comes from the fact that \cite{freyberger2017non} considers a selection-free environment.
-In contrast, individual choices, along with the associated selection issues affecting the potential outcomes, play a central role in our analysis.
+Since the outcome equation in our model involves interactions between unobserved individual- and time-specific effects, our paper fits into the literature that examines the identification and estimation of panel data models with interactive fixed effects \citep[see, e.g.,][]{Madansky64,HS87,bai09,freyberger2017non}.
+An important distinction comes from the fact that these papers consider a selection-free environment.
+In contrast, individual choices, along with associated selection issues that affect the potential outcomes, play a central role in our analysis.